meenie/band.js/README.md

  frequency as the value (i.e. {'A4': 440.00, 'A#4': 466.16})<br>And lastly, the instrument pack type.
 This needs
  to be a function which takes 2 arguments, <code>name</code> and <code>audioContext</code>, that returns an object with at least one method called <code>createSound(destination, frequency)</code>.
- When an instrument is created using <code>BandJS::createInstrument(name, pack)</code> the library will use those two parameters to search the instrument packs and get a specific instrument.
+ When an instrument is created using <code>BandJS.createInstrument(name, pack)</code> the library will use those two parameters to search the instrument packs and get a specific instrument.
 Once found, it will call it's function and pass in the name of the sound and the Audio Context.
 When the library wants the instrument to create a note, it will call the <code>createSound(destination,